Cyberattacks From WannaCry Ransomware Slow But Fears Remain

 The biggest problem is you can't fix stupid.

+I may be mistaken, but I believe that's not the case.
+It's also using SMB to spread behind firewalls after someone fails to follow Step 3 that you provided.
+As such, both Steps 2 and 3 are necessary and must be practiced by everyone behind your firewall, otherwise you may still get infected.

-Don't let the $THREE_LETTER_GOV_ORG hoard exploits (Score:4, Insightful)
+Don't let the $THREE_LETTER_GOV_ORG hoard exploits (Score:5, Insightful)

 With that said, Microsoft made a part of this shit sandwich by refusing to patch older, but still active operating systems until their feet were to the fire.
 Sure, no one should be running XP any longer, but once on a vendor lock-in treadmill it can be very hard and expensive to get off.